fjankowsk/fitpdf/README.md

 The software is primarily developed and maintained by Fabian Jankowski.
 For more information, feel free to contact me via: fabian.jankowski at cnrs-orleans.fr.

+## Paper ##

+The corresponding paper is currently in preparation.

+## Citation ##

+If you make use of the software, please add a link to this repository and cite our corresponding paper.
+See above and the CITATION and CITATION.bib files.

 ## Installation ##

 The easiest and recommended way to install the software is via the Python command `pip` directly from the `fitpdf` GitHub software repository.
 For instance, to install the master branch of the code, use the following command: